Halo 2: Updates and DLC

 Halo 2's multiplayer suffered from widespread cheating on release.
 Some players used "standbying" or "lag killing" to cheat, where the player hosting the game intentionally pressed the standby button on his or her modem.
 This resulted in all other players freezing in place and allowed the cheater to kill other players or capture objectives.
 Another exploit called "BXR" allowed players to cancel melee animations and quickly attack for an instant kill.
 Rather than rely solely on user reports of misbehavior, Bungie leveraged its game statistics collection to proactively find cheating players, creating an automated banning system.

 Bungie released several map packs for Halo 2, adding new environments for multiplayer matches.
 The Multiplayer Map Pack, released July 5, 2005, made Xbox Live content and updates available to offline players.
 The disc contains the game's software update, nine new multiplayer maps, a making-of documentary, and a bonus cinematic called "Another Day on the Beach", among other features.
 The Blastacular Map Pack contained two additional maps and released April 2007.
 On July 7 Bungie made the Blastacular Map Pack free.

-Halo 2 was one of the Xbox games that was backwards-compatible on the Xbox 360.
+Halo 2 was one of the Xbox games that was backward-compatible on the Xbox 360.
 On the newer console, the game runs at high-definition 720p with scene-wide anti-aliasing.
-The online services of the Halo 2 were discontinued alongside other original Xbox console games in 2010.
+The ability to download DLC for Halo 2 was discontinued when support for original Xbox Live games was terminated in 2010.

 Ports and rereleases

 In February 2006, Microsoft announced a PC port of Halo 2, exclusively for the Windows Vista operating system.
 Like the Xbox version, the release of Halo 2 Vista was repeatedly delayed.
 The May 22, 2007, release date was pushed to May 31 after the discovery of partial nudity in the game's map editor—a photograph of Charlie Gough, one of the Lead Engineers, mooning Steve Ballmer during his visit to the studio, was presented as part of the ".ass" error message.
 Microsoft offered patches to remove the nude content and revised the box ratings.
 The game could be enabled to play on Windows XP through an unauthorized third-party patch.
 Halo 2 Vista was ported by a small team at Microsoft Game Studios (codenamed Hired Gun) who worked closely with Bungie.
 As one of the launch titles of Games for Windows – Live, the game offered Live features not available in the Xbox version, such as Guide support and Achievements.
 The Windows port also added two exclusive multiplayer maps and a map editor.

+In January 2013, a blog post on Halo Waypoint indicated that online services for Halo 2 for Windows Vista would shut down on February 15, 2013.
+This date was pushed back multiple times, and the servers finally ceased operations in 2015.

-A high-definition remaster of Halo 2 titled Halo 2 Anniversary was released as part of Halo: The Master Chief Collection on November 11, 2014, for the Xbox One, later being released on PC for Steam and Windows Store.
+A high-definition remaster titled Halo 2 Anniversary was released as part of Halo: The Master Chief Collection on November 11, 2014, for the Xbox One, later being released on PC for Steam and Windows Store.